 Believe me when I tell you not all ranch dressings are created equally.
 There’s the nasty bottled stuff packed full of MSG and preservatives that sells for a buck or two, the refrigerated store-bought stuff (which is a step up), OR the homemade stuff.

-Clearly the last option is the best of three.
+Clearly, the last option is the best of the three.
 No doubt about it.